Roboguy420/Gex2PS1ModelExporter/README.md

 > cmake --install .
 ```

-If all has went well, both gex2ps1modelexporter and gex2ps1modelnameslister will be installed in the chosen installation folder with no errors.
+If all has went well, gex2ps1modelexporter will be installed in the chosen installation folder with no errors.

 ## Compatibility
 The source code aims to be as OS and compiler agnostic as possible.
 The official releases are for 64-bit Windows, x86-64 Arch Linux, x86-64 Red Hat-based Linux, and AMD64 Debian GNU/Linux.
 They have been tested and found to be working on Windows 10 64-bit, Artix Linux, Fedora Linux x86-64, and Debian Sid (unstable Trixie as of writing) AMD64 respectively.